Create a private endpoint for a secure connection to Azure AI Search

 ADMINISTRATOR ACCOUNT

 Username Enter the user name of the administrator.
 Use an account that's valid for your Azure subscription.
-You'll want to sign in to the Azure portal from the VM so that you can manage your search service.
+Sign in to the Azure portal from the VM so that you can manage your search service.

 Password Enter the account password.
 The password must be at least 12 characters long and meet the defined complexity requirements.